Simón Colina: Club career

 Born in Barcelona, Catalonia, Colina joined FC Barcelona's youth setup in 2007, aged 12, after starting it out at Girona FC.
 On 31 July 2013, after finishing his graduation, he signed a two-year deal with Scottish Premiership side Partick Thistle F.C. on a free transfer.

 On 12 August 2015, after making no appearances for The Jags, Colina joined Cypriot First Division team Nea Salamis Famagusta FC.
 He made his professional debut on 22 August, coming on as a second-half substitute for Aldo Adorno in a 3–5 away loss against AC Omonia.
-On 15 December 2016 he moved to Polish club Radomiak Radom.
+On 15 December 2016 he moved to the Polish club Radomiak Radom.
 He left the club at the end of 2018.